jsgoller1/algorithms/README.md

   - #148 is technically not O(c) for space because it uses recursion (thereby relying on the stack)
   - #207 has a solution that does not involve deleting nodes from the graph
   - #238 has a O(c) space solution that I sketched out but didn't implement
+  - #329 only ran faster than 2% of solutions despite having an O(mn) solution (best for that problem)
   - #378 was solved with a brute force solution, and has a O(N) solution for an N x M matrix; see [this solution](https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/discuss/85170/O(n)-from-paper.-Yes-O(rows).) and [this paper](http://www.cse.yorku.ca/~andy/pubs/X+Y.pdf)
   - #665 has a linear space solution
   - #861 should be redone with goroutines